zack-bitcoin/amoveo/docs/design/blockchain_theory.md

 it has a power level of 8.64

-So lets change P to 1000, and solve for F to see how the size of fees will change.
+So lets change P to 1000 which means our anonymity set has 1000 txs in it, and solve for F to see how the size of fees will change.

 `B = blockchain power level = (S * L * log2((P * T)/L))/F`